recluzegeek/automatic-enigma/Web Development/express_middleware.md

 In this example:

 - The `/dashboard` route is protected and requires authentication.
 The `authenticate` middleware is used to check if the user is authenticated before allowing access to this route.
+  - In the `/dashboard` route handler, there are two callbacks.
+The first one, `authenticate`, verifies authentication.
+Upon successful authentication, it invokes `next()`, which in this context acts as the `(req, res)` callback.
 - The `/` route is not protected and can be accessed without authentication.